percyqaz/ActivityLog/README.md

 - Look at the pretty data
 - Evaluate how much time I waste doing certain things
 - Read and understand React codebases

+Many thanks to [this guide](https://www.freecodecamp.org/news/how-to-create-a-react-app-with-a-node-backend-the-complete-guide/) for helping me get started (although I hear that `create-react-app` isn't very good and I should be using a better alternative for new projects)